-Hey I’m Sofia!
+Hey, I’m Sofia!

 My parents always showed me that through movies, I could get to know other parts of the country and the world.
 I remember when I was 8 years old and they sat me down to watch The Motorcycle Diaries and I immediately fell in love with all of the other Latin American countries I had never seen on screen before… as well as Gael Garcia Bernal.

-Since then, I have learned so much about Latin America, not so much through books and articles, but my first love movies.
+Since then, I have learned so much about Latin America, not so much through books and articles, but my first love: movies.
 Through high school, I would stay up late to watch Y Tu Mama Tambien or Strawberries and Chocolate and when I got to college, I chose to study Latin American studies and film.
-(Extremely lucrative choices, I know).
+(Extremely lucrative choices, I know)

-For this challenge I also have a few groundrules.
+For this challenge I also have a few ground rules.

-2. I am going in chronological order so be patient with the old fashioned movies at the beginning
+2. I am going in chronological order so be patient with the old-fashioned movies at the beginning

 3. There will be one analysis (and translation) a week